fwoerister/ckanext-archiveview/README.md

 # ckanext-archiveview
-A ckan extension that provides a resource view for zipped archives.
+A ckan extension that provides a resource view for zipped archives